 The vineyard owner wants to make sure all the fruit is removed from around the posts.
 This requires more vigorous parameters around the posts.
 This can dramatically increase problems, especially if the settings are not chosen correctly, or are too severe.
 That is the disadvantage.

 The winemaker sometimes isn’t too concerned whether the fruit is fully picked around posts.
 Winemakers typically only pay for the fruit by weight at the winery.
 They may also understand that it is often difficult to remove all fruit around the post, and may be happy that no attempt is made to do so.
+Even so, why are you concerned about about the opinion of a winemaker – he is, after all, at the bottom of the chain in France?

 The harvesting parameters shown left (top line) are typically for a early season harvesting.
 The second line shows a typical matching setting (which correlate to the main harvesting parameters shown), and reflects the winemaker’s stance.